zzzprojects/docs/learnentityframeworkcore.com/pages/saving/change-tracker-how-it-works.md

 Tracking changes is one of the core behaviors behind everyday EF Core workflows.

 It is what allows EF Core to understand **which entities are being monitored**, **what changed since they were loaded or attached**, and **what should be persisted** when `SaveChanges()` runs.

-In practice, this topic sits at the intersection of three related concepts:

-- ChangeTracker → /changetracker
-- SaveChanges → /savechanges
-- Saving Data in Connected Scenario → /saving-data-in-connected-scenario

-This article focuses on the tracking side of that relationship: how entities become tracked, how EF Core detects changes, why tracking is convenient in connected scenarios, and why it often becomes more delicate in disconnected ones.

 ## TL;DR — Tracking Changes in EF Core